skygenesisenterprise/mail-server/docs/configuration.md

 # Configuration Reference

-The Rust Mail Server uses TOML format for configuration.
-The main configuration file is located at `/etc/rust-mail-server/config.toml`.
+The Enterprise Mail Server uses TOML format for configuration.
+The main configuration file is located at `/etc/enterprise-mail-server/config.toml`.

 ## Configuration Sections